 A. Balances Skin’s pH Levels

 The skin’s pH levels range between 4.7-5.7.
 Pollution, sun damage and harmful beauty products may interfere with the pH levels of your skin.
 This makes it prone to a host of skin issues.
-Citric acid neutralizes the skin’s pH levels and adds to its smooth texture (2).
+Citric acid helps to maintain Skin's elevated pH levels and adds to its smooth texture (2).

 B. Antibacterial Properties